 It was for everyone.
 Unlike a movie or a drama, there was no start or finish, which meant that you could enjoy anytime you entered the venue.
 One did not need to understand any particular language or know any art form to enjoy the event.
 It was a family friendly, alcohol-free and smoke-free Holi Festival.

-Colour packs were on sale (between $2 for $5) but the first 200 persons who passed through the gates got a free pack thanks to one of the sponsors.
+Colour packs were on sale (two packs for $5) but the first 200 persons who passed through the gates got a free pack thanks to one of the sponsors.

 Maori and Indian Tradition mix

 People had queued up even before the gates were opened.
 After the traditional Maori welcome, a traditional Indian classical welcome dance performance and a few short speeches, the event got underway.

 Everyone was applying or throwing colour at one another.
 The vibrant colours on everyone’s faces and clothes seemed to match the smiles on the faces.
 A sense of fun and frolic was all pervading.

 On and Off-Stage Performances

 While people were enjoying amongst themselves, there were some excellent stage performances by several groups representing different ethnicities.
 There were off-stage events too – such as ‘Dahi-Handi’ (pot of yoghurt), where teams formed human pyramids to reach a pot hanging on top amidst encouraging cheers from the onlookers.